 We genuinely hope that, as a professional community, we will pass the test for solidarity with the highest mark and those of our colleagues, who are the most affected by the epidemic, will come away unscathed from the crisis - thanks to your help.
 Today, let's wish each other this!

-Ernest Wiśniewski Vice-President of KIF in charge of development and finance management to know more about Polish physiotherapy?
+Ernest Wiśniewski Vice-President of KIF in charge of

+development and finance management

 WOULD YOU LIKE...